 To determine the accuracy of joint angle measurements with the Instrumented Hand, sensor outputs were compared to ground-truth measures.
-First, average sensor voltage measurements were recorded from 0° to 90° in 15° increments for the index and middle finger joints and 30° increments for the thumb joints.
+First, average sensor voltage measurements were recorded at 15° increments from 0° to 90° for the index and middle finger joints and 30° increments for the thumb joints to create a linear regression to accurately provide joint angle based on sensor readings.
 An example calibration is illustrated in Fig. 5.
 The corresponding R values of the linear regressions for each joint are given in Table 1.
 Then, mechanical jigs were laser cut at the same 15° intervals as the calibration angles and compared to the Instrumented Hand measurements.
 For each joint, one end was clamped and the jigs were used to hold the joint.
 The measured angle for ten samples was averaged and compared to the known angle from the jig.
 The maximum error for each joint angle measurement is shown in Table 1.
 All joint angles were accurately measured within 7°.